RikkuX491/SE-NYC-TEMPLATE-Phase-3/README.md

 # => 6.0
 ```

-- Hint: You can use the `average()` function from Deliverable # 3 to help solve this deliverable
+- Hint: You can use the `average()` function from Deliverable # 3 to help solve this deliverable.

 7. In `app.py`, there is a list of dictionaries representing different `animals`.